 The state of Pennsylvania has a long history of taking higher education seriously.
 From the first official university founded in the U.S. to cutting-edge online schools in Pennsylvania, students in the state have plenty of great options when it comes to college degree programs and professional training.

-The trouble is that students looking into two-year institutions don't often have an easy time determining which one's best.
-Community colleges in Pennsylvania are managed somewhat differently from those in other states, also — the Pennsylvania Transfer and Articulation Center (PA TRAC) network contains just 14 official two-year public institutions, along with its 18 universities and one two-year private school, and community college students statewide are served by branch campuses, satellite centers and instructional sites associated with those 14 regional hubs.
+The trouble is that students looking into two-year institutions don't always have an easy time determining which one's best.
+Data from Community colleges in Pennsylvania is available somewhat differently from that in other states, also — the Pennsylvania Transfer and Articulation Center (PA TRAC) network is a transfer information resource that lists 14 official two-year public institutions, along with its 18 universities and one two-year private school, and community college students statewide are served by branch campuses, satellite centers and instructional sites associated with those 14 regional hubs.

-We gathered data on seven quantitative metrics and ran it through our carefully weighted analysis model to determine where the best community colleges in Pennsylvania could be found.
-Rather than only highlight the top 10 schools in the state, it seemed prudent to just share our ranking information on them all.
+We gathered data on seven quantitative metrics to determine the best community colleges in Pennsylvania, and rather than only highlight the top 10 schools in the state, we chose to share our ranking information on them all.

 There's more info about our methodology at the bottom of the page, for those of you who like deep stats as much as we do.
 Here are the community colleges in Pennsylvania by the numbers, along with a bonus bit of information about each one's strengths.

 Affordable tuition and a chart-topping PA TRAC transfer rate combined to put Butler County Community College, also known as BC3, at the No. 1 spot on our list.
 That first-place transfer rate wasn't the only figure in BC3's favor, either — the western Pennsylvania school also produced a higher percentage of graduates with completed degrees or certificates than all other schools but one, and its total cost of attendance came in well below average to rank third overall in our study.